kflores4716/kickstarter-analysis/README.md

 #### **Theater Outcomes by Launch Date**

 This analysis was the easier of the two that I performed.
 As I mentioned earlier, we already had the launch dates in our original data set, so I was able to use the `Pivot Table` function to split up the dates by month.
 One possible challenge here is that your launch dates may be grouped by more than just months (e.g. quarters, years, etc.).
 To change this, you need to right click one of the date cells and select "Group".
 From there, you get a list of all the ways to group the data, and you need to make sure that the only group selected is "Months".
-When you click "okay," your table will then display the data as intended.
+When you click "okay" your table will then display the data as intended.

 Perhaps the biggest challenge was making sure to create the `Pivot Table` properly so that the `Line Chart` I eventually created was easy to interpret.
 The table itself can clearly display the data in two ways.
 Whether the outcomes are listed by column and the dates by row or vice versa, the end results can be identified without issue.
 See below for an image of each: